 The dentist will use a bleaching compound that tends to contain approximately 15-22% concentration of peroxide (depends on regulation at that time).
 To make sure that it is only the teeth that are exposed to the compound the dentist will place a form of protection over the gums, usually a roll of cotton and a protective gel material that will harden once it touches the gums.
 The dentist will also provide the patient with goggles to ensure the eyes are unharmed by possible sprays or splashes of the peroxide.

 People normally whiten their teeth to make themselves feel better.
-A whiter smile improves appearance and is associated with a healthier lifestyle, it tends to minimalize the appearance of wrinkles giving a more youthful appearance.
+A whiter smile improves appearance and is associated with a healthier lifestyle, it tends to minimalism the appearance of wrinkles giving a more youthful appearance.
 Of course, as with everything there are disadvantages to the treatment.
 Sometimes the treatment (bleaching) can make the gums or teeth sore, this is a short-term effect, however.
-Some people are more chemically sensitive and if this is the case, inform the dentist so that a solution sensitivity test can be done.
+Some people are more chemically sensitive and if this is the case, inform the smile design dentistry UK so that a solution sensitivity test can be done.